HL7/fhirpath.js/README.md

 The optional `nullable` flag means propagation of an empty result, i.e. instead of calling `fn`, if one of the parameters is empty, empty is returned.
+The optional `internalStructures` flag signals that each internal representation of a node (`ResourceNode`) should not be converted to a node value before passing it to `fn`.
+By default it is false.

 ## fhirpath CLI